HiLab-git/IFE_AI/README.md

 ```

 # Demo for inference
-To use the pretrained model for inference, download the checkpoints from Google Drive and save them to ``ckpts``.
-Run the following script:
+To use the pretrained model for inference, download the checkpoints from [Google Drive][model_link] and save them to `ckpts`.
+Note that in the oringal paper, each of the three networks (VGG16, ResNet18 and MobileNetv2) has five checkpoints based on 5-fold cross validation.
+Due to the Google Drive space limit, we only upload one checkpoint for each network for model ensemble.
+Run the following script for inference:

 ```
 python demo_inference.py